Clark Johnson

-Clark Johnson (born September 10, 1954) is an American-Canadian actor and director who has worked in both television and film.
-He is best known for his roles as David Jefferson in Night Heat (1985–1988), Clark Roberts in E.N.G.
-(1989–1994), Meldrick Lewis in Homicide: Life on the Street (1993–1999) and Augustus Haynes in The Wire (2008).
-He is an Emmy Award and two-time Genie Award nominee.
+Clark Johnson (born September 10, 1954) is an American-Canadian actor and director, who has worked in both television and film.
+He is best known for his roles as David Jefferson on Night Heat (1985–88), Clark Roberts on E.N.G.
+(1989–94), Meldrick Lewis in Homicide: Life on the Street (1993–99), Augustus Haynes in The Wire (2008), and Cherry Pitts in the Marvel Cinematic Universe series Daredevil: Born Again (2025–present).

+Johnson was nominated for a Primetime Emmy Award for Outstanding Directing for a Drama Series for the pilot episode of The Shield.
+He was nominated for a Genie Award for Best Actor for Nurse.Fighter.Boy (2008) and Best Supporting Actor for Rude (1995).
+At the 6th Canadian Screen Awards, he received the Earle Grey Award for lifetime achievement.

 Early years

 Johnson was born in Philadelphia, Pennsylvania, to an Afro-Caribbean father from Trinidad and Tobago and a white mother.
 The family later moved to Canada.
 He has three siblings including jazz singer Molly Johnson and actress and singer Taborah Johnson.

 Johnson attended Eastern Michigan University on a partial athletic scholarship for American football, but he was expelled after he was caught stealing food from the school cafeteria.
 He attended several other universities including the University of Ottawa and Loyola College/Concordia University, where he played Canadian football, before ending up at the Ontario College of Art as a film major.
 He was drafted by the Toronto Argonauts in the seventh round of the 1978 CFL draft but ultimately did not play professionally.